whiver/nifi-protobuf-processor/README.md

 ## Features

-As this processor is a work-in-progress, the features already implemented and tested are checked.

 - Encode/decode Protocol Buffer messages from/to JSON format
 - Read a compiled schema file (`.desc`) from disk
 - Use directly a raw `.proto` schema file, from disk or directly embedded in a property